bwoody3142/FullCourtAnalytics/Documentation/User.md

 ## Admin

 - On the admin page you can access the Video Annotator page.
 To do this click the Annotate Video button in the top navbar.
-Again if your browser window is smaller than full size you will see this icon.
+Again if your browser window is smaller than full size you will see this icon. {Icon}
 In that event click the icon and the navbar will expand to show you the different options.
 - If you would like to go back to splash page hit the "Home" button.
 - If you would like to sign out hit the "Sign-Out" button.